wallacebrf/dns/README.md

 the IP address ```10.10.20.1 255.255.255.255``` is the address I am assigning the loopback.
 It can really be any address you want, but should not be publicly rout-able.
 The same needs to be done with the IPv6 address ``` set ip6-address xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx/128```, you need to choose an IP address to assign to this interface.
 Later we will be doing more with these addresses.

-### B.) Auto-Block IP addresses Attempting to Brute Force SSL-VPN logins Using Common User Names
+### 4.B.)
+Auto-Block IP addresses Attempting to Brute Force SSL-VPN logins Using Common User Names

 Over time I noticed that there were common user names being used to attempt brute force log ins.
 Those user names were: